kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

 Kubeflow Pipelines UI.
 This new method of visualizing results is done through the usage of [nbcovert](https://github.com/jupyter/nbconvert).
-Alongside the usage of nbconvert, results of a pipeline can now be visualized without a component being included within the pipeline itself.
-The process of visualizing results are now decoupled from a pipeline.
+Alongside the usage of nbconvert, results of a pipeline can now be visualized without a component being included within the pipeline itself because the process of visualizing results is now decoupled from a pipeline.

 Python based visualizations provide two categories of visualizations.
 The first being **predefined visualizations**.
 These visualizations are provided by